energyLS/distrains/README.md

 Reproduce the results by running the Jupyter Notebook `processing.ipynb`.
-The map `distilleries_rendered.pdf` is not an output of the Jupyter Notebook but created using [QGIS](https://www.qgis.org/en/site/).
+The map `plots/distilleries.pdf` is not an output of the Jupyter Notebook but created using [QGIS](https://www.qgis.org/en/site/).
 ## Live App

 You can find results as a dashboard here: